-Our K-12 Outreach Program focuses on teaching K-12 kids Computational Thinking.
+Department of Computer Science's K-12 Outreach Program focuses on teaching K-12 kids Computational Thinking.
 Computational Thinking is a critical thinking skill that, according to some, is a required skill for success in the 21st century.
 This article from Jeanette Wing of Carnegie Mellon University describes what computational thinking encompasses.
-For most students, exposure to computational thinking as a problem solving tool comes late, or not at all.
+For most students, exposure to computational thinking as a problem-solving tool comes late, or not at all.

 Questions?
 Email us: email@example.com